hnestmann/sfcc-webdav-manager/README.md

 A modern Electron-based file manager specifically designed for Salesforce B2C Commerce (SFCC) WebDAV servers.
 This application provides secure credential management, intuitive file operations, and pre-configured SFCC folder structures.

 ## Disclaimer
-Despite this paragraph this application was completely AI built.
+Despite this paragraph this application and the readme was completely AI built.
+As is best practise in software development the readme reflects the development at some point, but is out of date in some regard.
+Maybe I will ask the overlords to update the scripture.

 Use at your own risk and dont try to generate a bearer token in Account manager

 ## Features